Rated 'Excellent' on Trustpilot

 7. Reduce stress

 Stress has a huge impact on our wellbeing and can also affect hormone balance and gut health.
-Our research of over 700 people into gut health shows 66% of people's gut health worsens when anxious.
 Getting to the root cause of stress is important to help manage it.
 Sharing the mental load, meditation, mindfulness, time out, regular breaks and being kind to yourself can support this, together with seeking professional help if required.

 8. Regular exercise